davidfurlong/filters.css/README.md

 # Filters.css

-Really easy to use image filters, patterns and color blending.
+Really easy to use image filters, patterns and color blending presets.
-Intended to help make full image backgrounds on websites better.
+Intended to help make full image backgrounds on websites better, but can be used for img tags, divs and general dom elements.

 http://davidfurlong.github.io/filters.css